Medical Displays for Surgical Systems & OR Integrators

 Engineering communication

-Common operating room deployment patterns where display selection affects usability, workflow speed, and maintenance.
+Common operating room deployment contexts where display selection affects usability, switching confidence, and long-term maintenance.

 Integrated OR systems

-Central routing + multi-source switching with standardized display behavior.
+Central routing and source switching with standardized display behavior.

 Hybrid OR environments